hotwired-laravel/hotwire-starter-kit/README.md

 A community-built starter kit to build [Hotwired](https://hotwired.dev/) apps with Laravel.

 Hotwire is an alternative approach to building modern web applications without using much JavaScript by sending HTML instead of JSON over the wire.
-It also comes ready to be integrated with [Hotwire Native](https://native.hotwired.dev/), which is a web-first framework for building native mobile apps.
+It also comes ready to be integrated with [Hotwire Native](https://native.hotwired.dev/), which is a web-first framework for building native mobile apps (if you want to see an example [Native Android app](https://github.com/hotwired-laravel/hotwire-starter-kit-android-example)).
 It provides you with all the tools you need to leverage your web app and build great mobile apps.

 This Hotwire Starter Kit comes with [Turbo Laravel](https://turbo-laravel.com/), [Tailwind CSS Laravel](https://github.com/tonysm/tailwindcss-laravel) and [Importmap Laravel](https://github.com/tonysm/importmap-laravel) for a #nobuild frontend setup (but it also works with Vite, if you want to use that), [Stimulus Laravel](https://github.com/hotwired-laravel/stimulus-laravel) to make it easier to make Stimulus controllers and Hotwire Native Bridge Components, it also comes with the [Hotwire Hotreload](https://github.com/hotwired-laravel/hotreload) package installed as a dev dependency to make development easier, and the [daisyUI](https://daisyui.com/) component library integrated.